asdstory/Single_Particle_Analysis/Example-PnuC_3NR_20191123TF20.md

 Mask diameter (A): 150

+# Further optimization - 2 Select good particles/classes from last 2D classification, and redo 2D classification.

-# Further optimization - 2 Select some templates from last 2D classification, and do template-based particle picking again, using RELION-Autopick.
+# Further optimization - 3 Select some templates from last 2D classification, and do template-based particle picking again, using RELION-Autopick.